GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.max.requests.per.batch` (default: `15`)

     Maximum number of Cloud Storage requests that could be sent in a single batch request.
+This is effective only for `HTTP_API_CLIENT`. `STORAGE_CLIENT` (gRPC) executes requests in parallel using `fs.gs.batch.threads` without aggregation.

 *   `fs.gs.batch.threads` (default: `15`)

-    Maximum number of threads used to execute batch requests in parallel.
-Each thread batches at most `fs.gs.max.requests.per.batch` Cloud Storage requests in a single batch request.
-These threads are used to execute the Class A, Class B and Free Cloud Storage operations as copy, list, delete, etc. These operations are part of typical `hdfs` CLI commands such as `hdfs mv`, `hdfs cp`, etc.

-    Depending on the number of requests the connector evenly distributes the number of requests across batch threads.
+    Maximum number of threads used to execute requests in parallel.

+    For `HTTP_API_CLIENT`, each thread batches at most `fs.gs.max.requests.per.batch` Cloud Storage requests in a single batch request.
+For `STORAGE_CLIENT` (gRPC), this controls the size of the thread pool used for parallel operations.

+    These threads are used to execute the Class A, Class B and Free Cloud Storage operations as copy, list, delete, etc. These operations are part of typical `hdfs` CLI commands such as `hdfs mv`, `hdfs cp`, etc. Depending on the number of requests the connector evenly distributes the number of requests across batch threads.

 *   `fs.gs.list.max.items.per.call` (default: `5000`)